-33.010.16.
+33.010.17.
 Review of Compensation to General Secretary and General Managers

-In order to assure compliance with United States income tax statutes, the Executive Committee, in a manner consistent with United States Treasury Regulation Section 53.4958-6, or any successor regulations that may be in effect from time to time, shall review the amounts paid to the general secretary and the senior staff of the Secretariat, so as to assure that such payments are "reasonable," as that term is defined in the regulation.
+In order to assure compliance with United States income tax statutes, the Executive Committee, in a manner consistent with United States Treasury Regulation Section 53.4958-6, or any successor regulations that may be in effect from time to time, shall review the amounts paid to individuals on staff who are considered to be "disqualified persons" under IRS guidelines, so as to assure that such payments are "reasonable," as that term is defined in the regulation.

-This matter shall be reviewed annually at the Board's final meeting of each year as part of the general review of the compensation to be paid to the general secretary and the senior staff.
-(November 2001 Mtg., Bd.
+This matter shall be reviewed annually at the Board's final meeting of each year as part of the general review of the reasonableness of the maximum compensation that may be paid to disqualified persons on staff.
+(April 2021 Mtg., Bd.
 Dec.
-45)
+146)